 DAY 9 & 10: NXAI PAN CAMP, NXAI PAN NATIONAL PARK

-Following the morning activity, the guests will be transferred to Nxai Pan Camp by a light aircraft where they will stay for 2 nights.
+Following the morning activity, you will be transferred to Nxai Pan Camp by a light aircraft for a 2 night stay.

 Situated in the tree line, Nxai Pan Camp consists of 8 custom-built rooms (including 1 family room).
 All rooms are en-suite and have thatched roofs and insulation so it is cooler in the summer and warmer in the winter.
 The main area consists of dining room, lounge area and a viewing deck.
 The camp also offers a swimming pool, library and curio shop.
 Nxai Pan Camp is adapted to the surrounding environment and runs on solar power.